viam-labs/devrel-demos/tipsy-bot/README.md

 - `ROBOT_SECRET`
 - `ROBOT_ADDRESS`

-You can obtain the robot’s address and location secret from the app’s Code sample tab, which is both needed to send API calls to the robot from the [Viam SDKs](https://docs.viam.com/program/apis/).
+You can obtain the robot’s secret and address from the app’s Code sample tab, which is both needed to send API calls to the robot from the [Viam SDKs](https://docs.viam.com/program/apis/).

 **Optional environment variables:**

 - `ROBOT_BASE` (name of the `base` component in the robot configuration, defaults to `tipsy-base`)